plant-tw/PlantsData/README.md

 2. Run `./walk` to create `result.csv`.
 Afterwards, simply run `./walk -a xxxxxxxx` to add the new folder xxxxxxxx to append to `result.csv`.
 (You need to run `go build walk.go` before using it)
 3. Label the data in `result.csv` and commit it.

-Plus, run `./total` to see total kinds of plants labeled.
+Plus, run `./total` to see total classes labeled.
+When new classes are added, run `./total -o xxxxxxxx` to create or update the doc.
+See more in [doc/](https://github.com/plant-tw/PlantsData/tree/master/docs) directory.

 ## Training